-What toll will heat and humidity take on electronics in manufacturing environments?
+What toll will heat and humidity take on electronics in a sealed computer enclosure?

 When choosing a computer enclosure, it is always a good rule of thumb to determine the necessary thermal management.
 An enclosure that has an internal temperature of over 95°F generally calls for a cooling system that is more powerful than a filtered fan system.
 Ambient air flow, through a filtered fan system, will not provide enough cooling power to regulate temperatures inside the computer enclosure within the recommended operating temperatures.

 Technical specifications, published on a manufacturer website, will indicate the appropriate cooling and/or heating necessary to operate electronics within the suggested temperatures and humidity levels.
-It is no surprise that humidity can be extremely harmful to electronics.
+It is no surprise that humidity can be extremely harmful to electronics, especially inside of a computer enclosure.

 According to the article “Humidity, Its Effect on Electronic Industry and Solutions” by Uday Chakravarty, Sales Manager-International at Arctic India Sales, humidity is the root of many evils, “Humidity is a constant threat to production efficiency and product quality… Rust, mold, mildew, rot, decay, warping, stretching, lumping, caking, agglomeration and decomposition are all common enough problems encountered in our daily life.
 It is interesting to note that the root cause of all these problems and many more, is the presence of moisture or humidity in the air.”